mhanberg/temple/README.md

 end
 ```

+## Goals

+Temple has a few things on which it won't compromise.

+- On

 ## Usage

 Using Temple is as simple as using the DSL inside of an `temple/1` block.
 This returns an EEx string at compile time.